Question - What do you mean by Service Marketing? Discuss Nature of Services, and Service Marketing Mix

 Physical evidence, as already discussed under the services marketing mix, like the environmental decor and design significantly influence the customer’s expectations of the service.
 Since services cannot be readily displayed, firms should create a conducive environment that help the customers to develop a positive perception of the service.
 For example, people would not like to wait for a medical service or a legal service, if the atmosphere of the place they are made to wait is unpleasant.
 Customers can be put off by a mere change in the layout of the service facility or even the absence of clear signboards.

 Most services are highly labour intensive; the behaviour of the personnel providing the service and the customers involved in production (due to the inseparable nature of services), have an effect on providing efficient customer service.
-To achieve customer-oriented personnel, the organisation needs to recruit and select the right people, and offer an appropriate package of employment, in order to enhance their skills and encourage them.
+To achieve customer-oriented personnel, the organization needs to recruit and select the right people, and offer an appropriate package of employment, in order to enhance their skills and encourage them.
 Because of the constant interaction between the employees involved in the service, and the customers–there is a mutual dependence between the two.
 If the customers are dissatisfied, employees experience discomfort working with unhappy customers, and customers are unhappy because the employees were not trained in customer satisfaction.
 The extent of this mutual dependence influences the customer’s perception of the service.

 In the ‘how’ of the service delivery is extremely important because the service and the seller are inseparable.
 The functional quality, or the ‘how’ of service delivery is especially important to service industries, as it is difficult to differentiate the technical quality, or the ‘what’ of service delivery.
 Previous experience with a service also influences the expectations of the customer.
 If the customer has had a bad experience with the

 service on any previous occasion, it will influence his or her future perceptions of the service.
-It is essential to train the front line employees, whose actions and behaviour influence the customer’s opinions of the organisation and the actual service provided.
+It is essential to train the front line employees, whose actions and behaviour influence the customer’s opinions of the organization and the actual service provided.

 What the customer actually gets out of the service, and how he or she perceives the service may not always match.
-So the customer’s judgement or evaluation of the service is the crucial factor in the delivery of a service.
+So the customer’s judgment or evaluation of the service is the crucial factor in the delivery of a service.
 But service marketers can influence these perceptions to a large extent by controlling favourably the service marketing mix variables.
 It is all the more difficult because a service cannot be broken down into logical steps or sequences.